NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Packages.md

 ![NuGet Package Explorer showing the ImageEnhancer package](media/UWP-PackageExplorer.png)

->[!NOTE]
+> [!Note]
->A .nupkg file is just a ZIP file with a different extension.
+> A .nupkg file is just a ZIP file with a different extension.
 You can also examine package contents, then, by change .nupkg to .zip, but remember to restore the extension before uploading a package to nuget.org.

 To make your package available to other developers,  follow the instructions on [Publish a package](/create-packages/publish-a-package).